Bride and groom hugging at golden hour

 During the Day

-In a more traditional wedding setting, I recommend taking care of your couple photos during the drinks reception, and after your family photos.
+In a more traditional wedding setting, I recommend taking care of your couple photos during the drinks reception, and after your group shots.
 That way, when you sit down to have your meal all the ‘formal’ photos will have been taken care of and you won’t have to think about photos at all for the rest of the day.

 Bride and groom hugging with Bowers Mill in the background